Place Antonin-Poncet: History and monuments

 In 1816, a triumphal arch was erected on the square, Princess Caroline of Naples and Sicily went down it and listened to a welcome speech by the Lyon mayor.
 In 1858, the offices of Le Salut Public were located at No. 18.
 Among famous inhabitants of the square, there were the king's commissioner Pierre-Thomas Rambaud (1792) and the king's court adviser Devienne (1834).

 On the Place Antonin-Poncet, there is the bell tower of the old Hôpital de la Charité.
 The hospital, designed in 1622 by the Jesuit architect Étienne Martellange, was destroyed in 1934.
 The bell tower, built in 1665-66 by J. Abraham, was the sole monument retained.
 At the time, it was the second largest hospital in Lyon after the Hôtel-Dieu de Lyon and was more of a hospice than a hospital.

 The square is named after the doctor Antonin Poncet (1849, Lyon - 1913), who did not work at the Hôpital de la Charité, but at the Hôtel-Dieu.
 Before the deliberation of the municipal council on 29 December 1913, the square was called Place de la Charité.

 During the period of the collaborationist Vichy regime, Number 7 was a hotbed of resistance activities.
 Gynecologist Dr. Jean Rousset aided British agent Virginia Hall in a number of ways.
 He used an insane asylum on the top floor to hide Allied pilots.
 On 7 November 1942, Rousset was arrested by the Germans and tortured but survived the war.

 On the square, a monument composed of two steel plates of two meters high is a tribute to victims of Armenian genocide, and was inaugurated on 24 April 2006.

 Major events

 Every winter, a 60-metre Ferris wheel is installed.
-But since 2006, due to major work on the square, the wheel is located a few metres further, on the Place Bellecour.
+However, since 2006, due to major work on the square, the wheel is located a few metres further, on the Place Bellecour.